watNoel/Global-Sewage-Project/README.md

-Code for the paper "**Antibiotic resistance selection and deselection in municipal wastewater from 47 countries**"
+Code for the paper "**Antibiotic resistance selection and deselection in municipal wastewater from 47 countries**" Once the manuscript has been published, a link to it will be published here.

 The code for the core statistical analysis of the paper is available in *core_statistical_analysis.R*.

 1. System requirements

-The scripts require R, and have been tested using R version 4.4.0 on a Windows 11 x64 laptop with 32 GB RAM.
+The script requires R, and has been tested using R version 4.4.0 on a Windows 11 x64 laptop with 32 GB RAM.
 The expected run time on such a laptop is short, less than one minute.
 All Required R packages can be installed from CRAN (https://cran.r-project.org/), and the versions in use are as follows: